 Chronicle of a Summer was one of the first films to make use of the innovative equipment which Rouch himself had helped to develop.
 The film’s object, nonetheless, was precisely the contamination so painstakingly avoided by exponents of direct cinema: in the film, Rouch and Morin begin by investigating the nature of happiness by questioning passer-byes in the streets of Paris, but as the film progresses, the investigation becomes a pretext in order to access people’s most innermost thoughts about life and their relationship with others.

 Before Rouch teamed with Morin, he had made dozens of documentaries, most of an ethnographic genre, in Sub Saharan countries.
 His 1958 film Moi, Un Noir follows a group of young men around the capital city of the Ivory Coast, Abidjan, as they eke out an existence.
 He even gave them cameras to film themselves—decades before small digital camcorders became the province of contemporary documentarians.
-Rouch himself filmed with a spring wound 16mm non-reflex, non-sound Bell and Howell camera that only allowed for shots of less than a half-minute duration.
+Rouch himself filmed with a spring wound 16mm non-reflex, non-sound Bell & Howell camera that only allowed for shots of less than a half-minute duration.

 Some scenes of Chronicle of a Summer were photographed with a studio camera on a tripod, but the street scenes were shot with the prototype of the camera that was soon to become the most sought after 16mm camera in the world, the Éclair NPR, the camera that surely even more than the Auricon “changed the world.”
 As in Primary, four cameramen photographed Chronicle of a Summer.
-One of them was the Godard and Truffaut cinematographer Raoul Coutard; another was the brilliant NFB cameraman/director from Quebec, Michel Brault.
+One of them was the Godard and Truffaut cinematographer Raoul Coutard; another was Michel Brault, the brilliant NFB cameraman/director from Quebec.
 Rouch brought Brault to France for the demanding handheld street scenes.
 He wanted to break free from the “closed-room” discussion scenes that had framed earlier sequences and which the more academic Morin favored.
 Rouch called Brault’s walking camera technique “pedovision.”
 Writer Sam Di Iorio quotes Rouch years later:

 Everything we’ve done with cinéma vérité in France comes from the NFB in Canada.
 Brault brought over a new shooting style that we weren’t familiar with, and we’ve all been copying it since.